greenelab/knowledge-graph-review/content/response-to-reviewers.md

 > - Figure 5b: Font too small
 > - "goal of recommend safe drugs"

-**We would like to thank the reviewer for noticing these typos and we have fixed them in this new revision.**
+**We would like to thank you for noticing these typos.
+We have fixed each of these during our revision process.**

 ## Reviewer 2